 Based upon recommendations of our nominating and governance committee, the Board of Directors has determined that each of Messrs.
-McCree, Graham, Mills and Silcox are "independent directors" meeting the independence tests set forth in the rules of the NASDAQ Stock Market and Rule 10A-3(b)(i) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including having no material relationship with the company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the company).
-The Board of Directors has determined that Joel E. Rodgers, Sr. is not independent by reason of his family relationship to our Chief Executive Officer.
+Graham, McCree, Mills, Traber, and Silcox are "independent directors" meeting the independence tests set forth in the rules of the NASDAQ Stock Market and Rule 10A-3(b)(i) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including having no material relationship with the company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the company).